Alcaro/misctoys/zeus.md

 You can also leave a significant fraction of your population unemployed, adjust wages or taxes, or hire them as rabble/archers, but this affects popularity if done for too long.

-A few things that don't affect popularity are building more Fish Ponds and Monuments (housing in high-appeal areas pay more taxes), upgrading them (Homestead pays twice as much taxes per citizen as Hovel - if you get too many employees, just remove some houses), and building and manning more Trireme Wharfs and Towers (they don't count as employees - they don't claim wages).
+A few things that don't affect popularity are building more Fish Ponds and Monuments (housing in high-appeal areas pay more taxes), building and manning more Trireme Wharfs and Towers (they don't count as employees - they don't claim wages), and upgrading your houses (Homestead pays twice as much taxes per citizen as Hovel).

 Of course, the most ethical unethically sourced money is to raid an ally (Greece only), but if you have a military, you have the elite houses' tax money already.